guhuajun/redis-ha-demo/README.md

 docker pause redis-sentinel-3
 ```

-From the log, you will get following log entries that indicates the cluster is unhealthy.
+From the log, you will get following log entries that indicate the cluster is unhealthy.
 ```bash
 demoapp      | [2019-07-26 02:43:37.718][app.py:39][ERROR]No master found for 'mymaster'
 demoapp      | [2019-07-26 02:43:39.023][app.py:39][ERROR]No master found for 'mymaster'